UPM (company): UPM Fibres

 UPM Fibres consists of pulp and timber businesses.
-UPM has four modern pulp mills: three in Finland and one in Uruguay, and also four sawmills in Finland.
-The pulp mills produce 3,7 million tons of high quality pulp annually.
-53% of the company's comparable EBIT came from UPM Fibres in 2021.
+UPM has five modern pulp mills: three in Finland and two in Uruguay, and also four sawmills in Finland.
+The pulp mills produce 5.8 million tons of high quality pulp annually.
+27% of the company's comparable EBIT came from UPM Fibres in 2022.

 In July 2019 UPM announced that it will invest US$2.7 billion in a eucalyptus pulp mill near Paso de los Toros in central Uruguay.
-In January 2022, UPM updated the total investment estimate to USD 3.47 billion.
-The new pulp mill is scheduled to start up by the end of Q1 2023.
+In January 2022, UPM updated the total investment estimate to US$3.47 billion.
+The new pulp mill was started up in April 2023.

 UPM Energy

-UPM Energy's power generation capacity consists of hydropower, nuclear power and condensing power.
+UPM Energy's power generation capacity consists of hydropower, nuclear power and thermal power.
 UPM Energy is the second largest electricity producer in Finland.
 UPM owns 47.69% of Pohjolan Voima Oyj, which is a majority shareholder (58.5%) in Teollisuuden Voima Oyj (TVO).
 UPM also owns 9 hydropower plants in Finland.
-18% of the company's comparable EBIT came from UPM Energy in 2021.
+18% of the company's comparable EBIT came from UPM Energy in 2022.

 UPM Raflatac

 UPM Raflatac manufactures labelling materials for branding and promotion and information labelling in the food, beverage, personal care, pharmaceutical and retail segments, for example.
-UPM Raflatac has 10 factories and 28 slitting and distribution terminals in all continents.
-15% of the company's comparable EBIT came from UPM Raflatac in 2021.
+UPM Raflatac has 12 factories and 24 slitting and distribution terminals in all continents.
+10% of the company's comparable EBIT came from UPM Raflatac in 2021.

 UPM Specialty Papers

 UPM Specialty Papers offers labelling and packaging materials as well as office and graphic papers for labelling, commercial siliconising, packaging, office use and printing.
 The paper mills are located in China, Germany and Finland.
-9% of the company's comparable EBIT came from UPM Speciality Papers in 2021.
+7% of the company's comparable EBIT came from UPM Speciality Papers in 2022.

 UPM Communication Papers

 UPM has 13 paper mills in Finland, Germany, Great Britain, France, Austria and the United States.
 Several of the mills work simultaneously as recycling centres and as producers of bioenergy.
 In terms of revenue, paper production is still the largest business group of the company.
-UPM Communication Papers made loss in 2021, the comparable EBIT was EUR -79 million.
+30% of the company's comparable EBIT came from UPM Communication Papers in 2022.

 UPM Plywood

 UPM is the largest plywood manufacturer in Europe.
-The plywood operations consists of nine plywood mills in Finland, Estonia and Russia.
-5% of the company's comparable EBIT came from UPM Plywood in 2021.
+The plywood operations consists of eight plywood mills in Finland and Estonia.
+5% of the company's comparable EBIT came from UPM Plywood in 2022.